ABOUT THE HOUSE OF THE BLACK HEADS

 A historically original part of the house that was built in 1334.
 Cellar was used by merchants as a storage place.
 Wine supplies and other trading goods were stored here – grain, leather, linen, honey, wax and much more.
 A hypocaust or hot air stove was installed here to provide heating during the cold winter months, which is open for viewing.
-Now you have the chance to get to know the history of the Black Heads house and the brotherhood.
+Now you have the chance to get to know the history of House of the Black Headsand the brotherhood.
 Informative activities make it easy to get familiar with the characteristics and elements of the house.

 HALLS AND COMPOSERS’ GALLERY